 Semester 3

 Paper Number

 Paper Title Data Structures

 No. of Credits 6

 Theory/Composite Composite

-No. of periods assigned Th:4
+No. of periods assigned Th:4 Pr:4

-Pr:4

 Name of Faculty member(s)

 Course description/objective Students are expected to achieve the following abilities: To learn efficient storage mechanisms of data for an easy access.
 To choose appropriate data structure as applied to specified problem definition To handle operations like searching, insertion, deletion, traversing mechanism various data structures To teach the concept of protection and management of data To apply concepts learnt here in various domains like DBMS and compiler construction etc. To introduce various techniques for representation of the data in the real world.

 Syllabus Please see Annexure

 Texts

 Reading/Reference Lists Please see Annexure

-Evaluation CIA: Th - 10, Pr - 40 End-Sem: Th - 50
+Evaluation CIA: $Th - 10$, Pr - 40 End-Sem: $Th - 50$

 Semester 3

 Paper Number

 Paper Title Operating Systems

 No. of Credits 6

 Theory/Composite Composite

 No. of periods assigned Th:4

-No. of periods assigned Pr:4
+Pr:4

 Name of Faculty member(s)

-runie of Faculty memori(5)

 Course description/objective To understand the services provided by and the design of an operating system.

 To understand the structure and organization of the file system.

-To understand what a process is and how processes are synchronized and scheduled.
+To understand what a process is and how processes are

+synchronized and scheduled.

 To understand different approaches to memory management.

-Students should be able to use system calls for managing processes, memory and the file system.
+Students should be able to use system calls for managing processes,

+memory and the file system.

-Students should understand the data structures and algorithms used to implement an OS.
+Students should understand the data structures and algorithms used

+to implement an OS.

-End of this course students will demonstrate a knowledge of process control, threads, concurrency, memory management scheduling, I/O and files, distributed systems, security
+End of this course students will demonstrate a knowledge of process

+control, threads, concurrency, memory management scheduling, I/O

+and files, distributed systems, security

 Syllabus Please see Annexure

 Texts

+Tents

+Deading/Deference Lists

 Reading/Reference Lists Please see Annexure

-Evaluation CIA: Th - 10, Pr - 40
+Evaluation CIA: $Th - 10$, Pr - 40

 End-Sem: $Th - 50$